Cole-Monnahan-NOAA/adnuts/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE because this is a new submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.